E-Document Exchange Structure

 - EUPL (European Public License)

-Standards for interoperability for The technical electronic Document and electronic files of the National Interoperability Framework defined XML schemas (XSD) as a tool for interoperability in the exchange of electronic documents and files.
+The technical standards for interoperability for electronic Document and electronic files of the National Interoperability Framework defined XML schemas (XSD) as a tool for interoperability in the exchange of electronic documents and files.

 The structure to implement the exchange of electronic documents will be generally a XML file containing the three identified components of the electronic document: